ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/debugging.md

 ## Debugging the failing action

 If the provided error messages are not enough to diagnose why the test fails, you can always use the good old C# debugger.
-Put a break point on the action method:
+Put a breakpoint in the action method:

 <img src="/images/tutorial/actiondebugging.jpg" alt="Debugging actions" />